Skip to main content

 What kinds of institutions does the Postsecondary Commission accredit?

-In 2026, the Postsecondary Commission will seek recognition from the US Department of Education as an institutional accreditor with Title IV gatekeeping authority.
+The Postsecondary Commission is currently seeking recognition from the US Department of Education as an institutional accreditor with Title IV gatekeeping authority.
 As a federally recognized accreditor, PSC expects to accredit US-based institutions with a wide range of degree and certificate types, across a wide range of fields of study.
 Institutions accredited by PSC will produce high rates of economic mobility for their students.

-No, not yet.
-PSC has published its standards, policies, and procedures and is currently accrediting multiple institutions to gain the experience it needs to file with the US Department of Education its application for federal recognition as an accreditor.
-That application will go through several stages of review at the Department and before the National Advisory Committee on Institutional Quality and Integrity, an advisory committee.
+No, PSC is not yet a federally recognized accreditor.
+PSC is currently in the recognition process with the US Department of Education.
+Over the next several months, PSC’s application for federal recognition as an accreditor will go through several stages of review at the Department and before the National Advisory Committee on Institutional Quality and Integrity, an advisory committee.

 Why does PSC prioritize economic mobility outcomes?